Elasticity

 Projects that explore elasticity

-Different golf ball brands spring back to shape with different levels of efficiency.
-To rank them, drop each brand from one meter onto a flat surface and count the bounces — more bounces mean more elasticity.
-Then bring three amateur golfers to a driving range and measure how far each ball travels when hit with a driver.
-Comparing the bounciness rankings to distance measurements shows whether the springiest ball really does fly the farthest.
+Not all golf balls spring back from impact the same way.
+To compare, you drop three brands from one meter onto a flat surface and count the bounces.
+Then three amateur golfers hit the same balls at a driving range with a driver, and you measure how far each one travels.
+Comparing bounciness rankings to distance measurements shows whether the springiest ball really does fly the farthest.